Miroslav Antic – Najbudalastija tuga medju tugama

 otherwise,

-all of this be called with such a yellow name: October?
+all of this have such a yellow name: October?